Home Artists Posts Import Register

 Come to me.

 He grabbed onto the patch of underground and delicately pulled upward.
-Earth writhed and wiggled, rising to pile on his sides.
-When he thought he had been holding onto just a pile of mud, a black lacquered corner poked out of the dirt, followed by more sharp sides till it revealed a casket with a silver latch.
+Earth writhed and wiggled, piling up at his sides.
+When he thought he had been holding onto a mound of mud, a black lacquered corner poked out of the dirt, followed by more sharp sides till it revealed a casket with a silver latch.

 “You’re really good at this.
-This was really well cloaked,” Rain crouched to observe closer.
-“I’m not familiar with these runes…”
+This was really well cloaked.”
+Rain crouched to observe closer.
+“I’m not familiar with these runes either…”

 “What— Oh…” Inky black symbols had been engraved across the casket.
-Kai struggled to make them out against the black wood; using Mana Observer only marginally helped.
-The jagged symbols were vaguely familiar, though also different from anything he had met before.
+Kai struggled to make them out against the dark wood; using Mana Observer only marginally helped.
+The jagged symbols carried a vague sense of familiarity, still not quite anything he had met before.
 Each line simmered with a swirl of motes.
 “They’re channeling…”

 “Darkness,” the siren concluded for him.
 “The element works quite well to conceal and suppress.”
 His fingers traced the casket up to the silver latch.
 “I don’t think it’s rigged to explode.”